asanaaa/AI-based-development/README.md

 # Prepare the environment:
-Clone the repository and switch to the current branch, than:
+Clone the repository and switch to the current branch.
+## Create the environment:
 ```bash
 uv venv --python 3.13
 uv pip install -e .